This is a list of the Korean essential seasoning ingredients. Find out what they are, how they are used, which products to buy, and how to store them.

 Storage: Gochugaru keeps well in the freezer for a long time, a year or longer.

 Korean sesame oil (Chamgireum, 참기름) is made from toasted sesame seeds.
-Koreans love this highly fragrant and nutty oil.
+It goes into many Korean dishes as Koreans love this highly fragrant and nutty oil.

 Use: It’s most commonly used as a finishing or flavoring oil in all sorts of vegetable and meat dishes.
 It’s also used to flavor soups and stews.
 A generous drizzle of sesame oil on your bibimbap or bibim guksu elevates the taste of the dish to the next level.

 Buying: Look for sesame oil made from 100% whole sesame seeds.
 It’s usually noted in the label.
-If it doesn’t say anything about it, you can pretty much assume it was made from processed sesame seed powder, which costs less and means lower quality.
+If it doesn’t say anything about it, you can pretty much assume it was made from processed sesame seed powder, which costs less and not as aromatic.

 Ottugi Gosohan Chamgirum (오뚜기 고소한 참기름) is made from 100% whole sesame seeds (tongchamkkae, 통참깨), and some other major brands such as Baeksul (the middle one in the picture), and Sempio also have a type made with 100% whole sesame seeds.